how it works · plain English

 One program.
 No magic.

-Most AI assistants forget you between conversations and pretend that's fine.
-Smartopol is built around the opposite observation — memory is the bottleneck — and every design choice below follows from fixing it.
+Most assistants forget you between sessions and treat that as normal.
+Smartopol Agent is built around a different idea:memory is the bottleneck.
+Everything below follows from fixing that.

 If you only read five minutes, read this.